 A māŧrā which is applied before the consonants require care while writing manually.
 As computers can re-order characters in a syllable automatically hence we are required to type naturally, irrespective of where the matra is to be applied.
 BTW, there is only one such matra in ĐevaNāgarī - ि [chhotī I (ee) kī māŧrā].

 In the following figure you can see svar/s (vowels and diphthongs) and their respective māŧrāEn̐.
 The dotted circles are just placeholders for base-letters (consonants).
 These dotted circles are only drawn by computers, so we can understand/see the relative position of these māŧrāEn̐.

-For every vowel (except 'a' ) or diphthong we have a matra in ĐevaNāgarī.
+For every vowel (except 'a') and diphthong we have a separate matra in ĐevaNāgarī.